 If you discover that you have been referred for resentencing, we recommend making contact with the court or the Public Defender in your county of conviction to make sure they are aware of your case and are preparing for your hearing.
 While a public defender may be assigned to your case, there is also the chance that they were not informed by CDCR or the courts about your resentencing referral, and they may not contact you prior to your first hearing.
+If you were represented by a court-appointed or private attorney instead of the Public Defender's office in your original sentencing, or in a more recent habeas petition, the referral letter should be sent to the attorney of record in your case.
 In a number of smaller counties in California, there is no Public Defender's office, and the court will appoint an attorney from a law firm contracted by the county to provide legal defense services or a pro bono bar panel.
 You can contact the court to figure out when your hearing is scheduled and who has been assigned to represent you.